historic-trails/website/docs/sites/alexander-majors-house.md

 In 1862 Russell, Majors and Waddell closed due to bankruptcy and a dispute with the U.S. Department of the Interior.
 Later Majors' marriage and family fell apart, causing his second wife and child to move and change their names.
 Majors left Nebraska and spent time in Salt Lake City, where he witnessed the completion of the [transcontinental railroad](https://en.wikipedia.org/wiki/Transcontinental_railroad) in 1869 while he was working in the support of Union Pacific Railroad's drive west.
 He later lived in Denver.[^Morton2012f]

 His old friend Buffalo Bill Cody arranged the publication of Majors' memoirs, *Seventy Years on the Frontier*, in 1893.
 Alexander Majors died in January 1900 in Chicago and his body was buried in Union Cemetery next to his first wife in Kansas City.[^Morton2012g]

+## Majors' House
+{% include figure.html
+  class="img-right"
+  width="25%"
+  caption="The Alexander Majors House and its grounds. [source](https://dnr.mo.gov/shpo/nps-nr/70000335.pdf)" image-url="alexander-majors-house-site-plan.PNG"
+%}

+The house was built in 1856 on a 300-acre farmstead on the Missouri-Kansas border.
+This property served both as family home and headquarters for Majors' freighting company.[^WPAGuide1998iv] Two years later, when the contract system changed and Majors' wife died, he remarried and moved his family to Nebraska City to oversee shipments to Utah; he gave away the state line property to his daughter Rebecca. [^Morton2012e][^WPAGuide1998v]

 ## Architectural Style
 The Majors House was built in a [Classical revival style](http://www.phmc.state.pa.us/portal/communities/architecture/styles/classical-revival.html).
 It employs a "T" shaped floor plan and contains nine rooms and two stories of [light wood frame construction](https://www.britannica.com/technology/light-frame-construction).
 This house is one of the oldest houses with light wood frame construction in Kansas.[^NPSFormii]